 Microsoft’s early preview of this experience includes a curation of Android 50 apps and games, and new apps will be rolling out in the coming months.
 The current list of available apps includes popular mobile games like Lords Mobile, June’s Journey, Coin Master.
 As for reading and kid’s content, the list includes the Kindle app, Khan Academy Kids, and Lego Duplo World.

-As originally announced back in June, Android apps in Windows 11 depend on an underlying layer in Windows known as the Windows Subsystem for Android.
-It also depends on the Amazon App Store which powers the experience and the Android app listings found in the Windows 11 Microsoft Store.
+As originally announced back in June, Android apps in Windows 11 depend on an underlying layer in Windows known as the Windows Subsystem for

 This early beta will only be available for you if your PC is enrolled in the beta branch of the Windows Insider program.
 Virtualization also needs to be enabled, and your PC must reach Microsoft’s Windows 11’s minimum system requirements.
 If you meet these requirements, you should see an Amazon Appstore Preview section in the store that you can click to guide you through the steps of the installation of Android apps.